-SA Health is committed to improving the way we partner with carers.
-Through the Carers Recognition Act 2005 the South Australian Government recognises the roles and rights of carers.
+SA Health is committed to improving the way we partner with unpaid carers.
+Through the Carers Recognition Act 2005 the South Australian Government formally recognises the roles and rights of carers.

-Carers play an important role to provide care and support their loved ones.
-More than 219,000 South Australians provide unpaid care and support to a family member or friend with a disability, mental illness, chronic condition or who is frail aged.
+Unpaid carers play an important role to support their loved ones and provide care.
+245,000 South Australians provide unpaid care and support to a family member or friend with a disability, mental illness, chronic condition or who is frail aged.

-SA Health is partnering with Carers SA and recognises the importance of carers through a commitment to ensuring better carer engagement in shared decision making in our health care services.
+SA Health is partnering with Carers SA and recognises the importance of unpaid carers through a commitment to ensuring better carer engagement in shared decision-making in our health care services.